Message from Kelley Drye's Chair

 November 16, 2021, 11:50 am – 12:20 pm

-will host the Private 5G Networks roundtable at Telecom Council’s virtual TC3 Conference.
+Private 5G Networks roundtable at Telecom Council’s virtual TC3 Conference.
 Private 5G networks are laboratories for 5G innovation with as many opportunities as unanswered questions.
 This discussion will delve into the choices of unlicensed or licensed spectrum, MVNOs, privacy, control, and federal concerns about security in this new category of local cellular networks.
 Register here

 Banking Acts & Responding to Government Inquiries

 will present “Banking Acts & Responding to Government Inquiries” at NACHA’s ACH Legal & Compliance Summit.
 The alphabet soup of compliance regulations and laws – BSA, AML, OFAC, USPATRIOT ACT, CARES, CARDS, etc. ranges from A-Z, but having a clear understanding of what the regulation and laws protect, and how to implement processes for ensuring compliance, can often be overwhelming.
 This session will provide a look at how the laws, rules and regulations harmonize to make internal processes work.
 Register here

 Updates in Litigation Risks: Product Liability, Private Litigation, and Consumer Class Actions